OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 can then use the CPU redirect map support available in the xdp_filter.bpf file.
 In this mode, the load balancinf will be done by the XDP filter and each CPU will handle the whole packet treatment including the creation of the skb structure in kernel.

+You will need Linux 4.15 or newer to use that feature.

 To do so set the `xdp-cpu-redirect` variable in af-packet interface configuration to a set of CPUs.
 Then use the `cluster_cpu` as load balancing function.
 You will also need to set the affinity